mjtsai1974/DevBlog/_posts/2017-11-20-nn-backward-propagation.md

 >Things would be a little complicated, before this article formularize the gradient computation for each $\frac{\partial J(\theta)}{\partial\theta_{i,j}^{(\mathcal l)}}$, just think that you can compute the errors from the final output layer, in the reversed order, back to the beginning second layer, and the output error from each layer $\mathcal l$ would then be propagated back into the gradient $\frac{\partial J(\theta)}{\partial\theta_{i,j}^{(\mathcal l-1)}}$.

 ### Formularize The Gradient Computation - Mathematics Induction
 >From now on, we are going to do the real proof to formularize the gradient in neural network model:
-><font color="green">
-&#10112;suppose you can recognize above proof given in $3\times1$ neural network model, and we have the finding:
+&#10112;suppose you can recognize above proof given in $3\times1$ neural network model, and we have the finding:<font color="green">
 $$\frac{\partial J(\theta)}{\partial\theta_{i,j}^{(\mathcal l)}}=(a_i^{(\mathcal l+1)}-y^{(i\_data)})\cdot a_j^{(\mathcal l)}=\delta_i^{(\mathcal l+1)}\cdot a_j^{(\mathcal l)}$$
 ></font>